 First of all, we should be clear that there really aren’t any hard and fast rules about when you should cancel one of your credit cards.

-1. Your Credit Card Is Costing You More That It Rewards You
+1. Your Credit Card Is Costing You More Than It Rewards You

 If you have a credit card that charges an annual fee, consider canceling it if the value the card provides to you doesn’t outweigh that fee.

-If you can’t justify the annual fee based on the rewards you’re receiving, you should consider canceling the card — but not before you consider the potential impact to your credit, which we’ll talk about shortly.
+If you can’t justify the annual fee based on the rewards, you should consider canceling the card — but not before you consider the potential impact to your credit, which we’ll talk about shortly.

 2. Having the Card Is Leading You to Spend More Than You Should

-The second big reason to consider closing a credit card account is if having that card and its available spending power is resulting in you making purchases you would not otherwise make.
+The second big reason to consider closing a credit card account is if having that card makes it easier to buy things you wouldn’t otherwise buy.

-Consider the Impact to Your Credit Before Closing a Card Account
+Consider the Impact on Your Credit Before Closing a Card Account

-Once you’ve decided that a credit card is detrimental to your finances either because it’s costing you more than it’s worth or it’s leading you into temptation, you have to take into account the effect that canceling that card would have on your credit score.
+Once you’ve decided that a credit card is detrimental to your finances either because it’s costing you more than it’s worth or it’s leading you into temptation, you have to consider the effect that canceling that card would have on your credit score.